Before you even think about trading you must learn money management skills and be able to control your emotions.

 5) Entry Rules

-Entering a trade is the hardest thing people do.
-I have to do my best to keep emotion out of it.
-Entering the trade will be based on my my chart indicators.
-For example if I have a chart that has formed a Bull Flag or Bear Flag I will wait for the price action to break out of the formation and go either long or short based on the breakout direction.
+Entering a trade is easy for me as long as I follow the rules I set for the indicators and / or patterns I am looking at.
+For example, if I have a chart that has formed a Bull Flag or Bear Flag I will wait for the price action to break out of the formation and go either long or short based on the breakout direction.
 I will also take into consideration such indicators as the Relative Strength Index (RSI).
 Mostly I have my own proprietary indicators.

 6) Exit Rules

 This can be hard because emotions get in the way.
 If I am in a winning trade, I will sometimes end up jumping the gun and get out early instead of letting it run.
 If I am in a losing trade, it is easy to tell myself that the price action will turn around and go in my favor.
 I have learned the hard way, numerous times, this is not the case.

 I strictly get out of a trade if I hit a loss threshold between 20%-25%.
 This is automatic.
 I do not second guess myself thinking the trade will turn around.
 I used to but learned it is better to just take the loss and move on to the next winning trade.

 I try not to stay in a trade longer than 5 trading days.
 If I do stay in longer, then I watch the stock’s price action on the chart closely to make sure there is not a trend reversal happening.

 If there is a lot of volume of trades and high volatility pushing the underlying stock price higher then I will wait until the volume slows.
 This usually nets me 20-40% or better on spreads.